Latch-up

-In electronics, a latch-up is a type of short circuit which can occur in an integrated circuit (IC).
+A latch-up is a type of short circuit which can occur in an integrated circuit (IC).
 More specifically, it is the inadvertent creation of a low-impedance path between the power supply rails of a MOSFET circuit, triggering a parasitic structure which disrupts proper functioning of the part, possibly even leading to its destruction due to overcurrent.
 A power cycle is required to correct this situation.

 The parasitic structure is usually equivalent to a thyristor (or SCR), a PNPN structure which acts as a PNP and an NPN transistor stacked next to each other.
 During a latch-up when one of the transistors is conducting, the other one begins conducting too.
 They both keep each other in saturation for as long as the structure is forward-biased and some current flows through it — which usually means until a power-down.
 The SCR parasitic structure is formed as a part of the totem-pole PMOS and NMOS transistor pair on the output drivers of the gates.

 The latch-up does not have to happen between the power rails - it can happen at any place where the required parasitic structure exists.
 A common cause of latch-up is a positive or negative voltage spike on an input or output pin of a digital chip that exceeds the rail voltage by more than a diode drop.
 Another cause is the supply voltage exceeding the absolute maximum rating, often from a transient spike in the power supply.
 It leads to a breakdown of an internal junction.
 This frequently happens in circuits which use multiple supply voltages that do not come up in the required sequence on power-up, leading to voltages on data lines exceeding the input rating of parts that have not yet reached a nominal supply voltage.
 Latch-ups can also be caused by an electrostatic discharge event.